 - Animal experimentation is a crucial component of scientific research and education.
 Most advances in modern biomedical science can be traced back to original, critical studies in animals.
-It is recognized that useful tools such as computer modeling techiques, cell tissue, or organ culture methodology have been developed which have contributed in part to ta reduction in the number of animals used in biomedical research and in teaching in recent years.
-However, because of the inherent complexity of biological systems functioning in either health or disease, such tools currently serve primarily as adjunctive aids to the investigational process, and are not yet substitutes for the study of living animal.
+It is recognized that useful tools such as computer modeling techniques, cell tissue, or organ culture methodology have been developed which have contributed in part to a reduction in the number of animals used in biomedical research and in teaching in recent years.
+However, because of the inherent complexity of biological systems functioning in either health or disease, such tools currently serve primarily as adjunctive aids to the investigational process, and are not yet substitutes for the study of living animals.
 In addition, because of ethical considerations, in many instances living systems cannot be studies in the required depth in living human subjects.
 Therefore, animal based experiments will continue to be essential for a considerable period in order to solve existing health problems and to provide for high quality biomedical educational experiences.

 - The IACUC employs the use of Animal Welfare Regulations CFR, Title 9, Chapter 1, Subchapter A, Parts 1, 2 and 3 along with The Guide for the Care and Use of Laboratory Animals to assure the University policy and Assurance to the Office for Laboratory Animal Welfare (OLAW).